prof-rossetti/gradebook-service/README.md

 ## Setup

 Create a new project in the Google Developer Console.
-Enable access to the Google Sheets and GMail APIs.
+Enable access to the Google Sheets API.
 Obtain a credentials file, and store it in this repository as "auth/credentials.json".

 Setup a virtual environment: